-Forcing Powershell scripts to use AWS MFA
+Forcing PowerShell scripts to use AWS MFA

 Finally, I get to do some “real” AWS work.

-So the policy I created is below:
+The policy I created is below:

 {